Menu

 Saint Michael and All Angels is a feast day that honors the archangel Michael and all other angels and celebrates their roles as messengers and protectors of God's people, as well as their presence and influence in Christian theology and spirituality.

 Saint Francis Day commemorates the patron saint of animals and the environment.
-Saint Francis of Assisi was a Catholic friar who lived in the 12th and 13th centuries and is known for his deep love of nature and his commitment to poverty and humility.
+Saint Francis of Assisi was a friar who founded the Franciscan order and lived in the 12th and 13th centuries.
+He is known for his deep love of nature and his commitment to poverty and humility.

 Saint Luke's Day is a feast day that honors Luke the Evangelist, one of the four Gospel writers, and celebrates his contributions to early Christianity, his writings about the life and teachings of Jesus Christ, and his role as a physician and healer.